ApolloAuto/apollo/modules/localization/README.md

 # Localization

 ## Introduction
   This module provides localization service.
-It has implemented a RTK based localization which incorporates GPS and IMU information.
+I has provided two methods for localization.
+One is RTK based method which incorporates GPS and IMU information.
+Another is multi-sensor fusion method which incorporates GPS, IMU, and LiDAR information.

 ## Input
   In the provided RTK localization method, there are two inputs:
   * GPS The Global Position System.
   * IMU Inertial Measurement Unit.
+  In the provided multi-sensor fusion localization method, there are three inputs:
+  * GPS The Global Position System.
+  * IMU Inertial Measurement Unit.
+  * LiDAR Light Detection And Ranging Sensor.
+  For more information, refer to [multi-sensor fusion localizaiton] (https://github.com/ApolloAuto/apollo/tree/master/modules/localization/msf/README.md).

 ## Output
   * An object instance defined by Protobuf message `LocalizationEstimate`, which can be found in file `localization/proto/localization.proto`.